Elvis112358/testGenericTable/README.md

 `[pageSize] : number` - elements per page

-`[pagingType] : PagingType - SERVER_SIDE | CLIENT_SIDE` : PagingType  - this generic table supports both client and server side handled paging, sorting, and for some data types filter(filtering covered on server side always)
+`[pagingType] : PagingType.SERVER_SIDE | PagingType.CLIENT_SIDE` : PagingType  - this generic table supports both client and server side handled paging, sorting, and for some data types filter(filtering covered on server side always)

 #### 3.Handling Events
 `(pageChange)`: Triggered when the page is changed.

 `(sorting)`: Triggered when sorting is applied.

 `(filtering)`: Triggered when filtering is applied.
 ### Exposed enums, classes and interfaces: